edsu/inkdroid.org/_posts/2018-01-10-offline-react.md

 This post was really meant to be about building a static site with React, and not about extracting data from Omeka.
 But this filesystem data is *kinda* like a static site, right?
-It was really just building the foundation for the next step of building the static site application, since I didn't really want to keep downloading content from the API as I was developing my application.
+It was really just laying the foundation for the next step of building the static site application, since I didn't really want to keep downloading content from the API as I was developing the application.
 Having all the content local made it easier to introspect with command line tools like [grep], [find] and [jq] as I was building the static site.

+### React

 Before I get into a few of the details here's a short video that shows what the finished static site looked like: